Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Experiments

 \subsection{Reasoning Tasks}

-To evaluate the effectiveness of our hierarchical knowledge graph representation, we define four narrative reasoning tasks that test the model’s ability to traverse and infer across multiple levels of abstraction:
+We define four narrative reasoning tasks to evaluate the framework’s support for structured inference across abstraction levels:

 \textbf{1.
-Action Retrieval by Macro-event.} This task assesses the ability to identify all actions associated with a macro-event.
-Reasoning involves traversing from macro-event nodes through their constituent events, segments, and panels to collect all the graph's associated \texttt{action} nodes.
+Action Retrieval by Macro-event.} Given a macro-event, the system identifies all associated actions.
+Reasoning involves traversing from macro-event nodes to their constituent events, segments, and panels, then extracting \texttt{action} nodes from the visual annotations.

 \textbf{2.
-Dialogue Trace by Event.} This task tests whether the system can accurately reconstruct dialogue linked to a specific event.
-It evaluates the graph’s alignment between event segments and panels and the association between panels and textual elements such as dialogue.
+Dialogue Trace by Event.} This task evaluates the system’s ability to reconstruct event-specific dialogue.
+It tests the alignment between events and panels, and the association between panels and textual components such as speech balloons.

 \textbf{3.
-Character Appearance Mapping.} This task maps each character to the panels in which they appear.
-It supports reasoning about character presence, narrative continuity, and their progression across the storyline.
+Character Appearance Mapping.} The system maps each character to the panels in which they appear, supporting continuity tracking and reasoning about character presence throughout the narrative.

 \textbf{4.
-Panel Timeline Reconstruction.} This task evaluates the system’s ability to reconstruct the sequential panel order for a given macro-event.
-It verifies the temporal alignment of panels through event and segment hierarchies.
+Panel Timeline Reconstruction.} This task evaluates whether the system can recover the correct panel reading order within a macro-event, validating the temporal alignment encoded in the sequence-level graph.